Cavalier King Charles Spaniel

 a brown dachshund lying in a pet bed being brushed

-There are three varieties of Dachshund coat – short-haired, long-haired and wire-haired – all of which have slightly different requirements.
+There are three varieties of coat found in this breed – short-haired, wire-haired and long-haired dachshund – all of which have slightly different requirements.

-• The short-haired Dachshund requires very little brushing, while the long-haired variety need almost daily grooming to prevent matting, particularly around their ears and legs.
+• Long-haired Dachshunds need daily grooming to prevent matting, particularly around their ears and legs.
 For the wire-haired variety, you’ll also need to brush their bushy beard.

 a brown dachshund eating from a blue plastic pet food bowl

-It’s important to keep your Dachshund a healthy weight to help allieviate any pressure on their backs and joints which are prone to issues.
+It’s important to keep your Dachshund at a healthy weight to help reduce any pressure on their spine and joints, which are prone to issues.

-• Adult dogs require two meals a day, and the portion size will depend on whether you have a standard-size or miniature Dachshund.
-Stick to the recommended portion on the food packaging and if in doubt, consult your vet.
+• Adult dogs require two meals a day, and the portion size will depend on whether you have a standard or miniature Dachshund.
+Stick to the recommended portion on the food packaging, and if in doubt, consult your vet.

 • Vets recommend feeding a high-quality pet food to ensure your dog gets all the nutrients they need to remain healthy.

-There are three types of Dachshund coat – short-haired, long-haired and wire-haired – and all shed in slightly different quantities.
-However, in general Dachshund are considered to be low to moderate shedders, with long-haired varieties tending to drop the most fur.
-There’s nothing you can do to stop your Dachshund from shedding, but regular brushing and trips to the groomers will help to keep your pet’s coat in tip-top condition!
+The three types of Dachshund coat – short-haired, long-haired and wire-haired – all shed in slightly different quantities.
+Dachshunds are considered to be low to moderate shedders, with long-haired Dachshunds tending to drop the most fur.
+There’s nothing you can do to stop your Dachshund from shedding, but regular brushing and trips to the groomers will help to keep their coat in tip-top condition.

-There’s a reason for Dachshunds’ unique body shape.
-Dachshunds were originally bred to be scent hounds, and their long slim bodies made them perfect for following smaller prey, such as badgers and rabbits, into their warrens.
+There’s a reason for the Dachshund’s unique body shape.
+Dachshunds were originally bred to be scent hounds, and their long, slim bodies made them perfect for following smaller prey, such as badgers and rabbits, into their warrens.
 Their role was to flush out these underground animals for hunters.
-Today, their scent hound background means they love to sniff, dig and chase so try including these activities into walks and playtime.
+Today, their scent hound background means they love to sniff, dig and chase, so try including these activities during walks and playtime.

-Dachshunds are generally even-tempered and affectionate, which combined with their smaller size makes them an ideal companion for children.
-However, they can be vocal and snappy if play gets too boisterous so they’re usually better suited to slightly older children.
+Dachshunds are generally even-tempered and affectionate, which, combined with their smaller size, makes them an ideal companion for children.
+But they can be vocal and snappy if play gets too boisterous, which means they’re usually better suited to slightly older children.
 As with all dog breeds, Dachshunds should be supervised around children to make sure everyone stays safe and happy.

-Whilst they are relatively low-shedding Dachshunds are not generally considered to be hypoallergenic.
-Wire-haired varieties of the breed tend to be the lowest shedding and therefore may be slightly better suited to those with allergies than long- and short-haired varieties.
+While they are relatively low-shedding, Dachshunds are not considered to be hypoallergenic.
+Wire-haired varieties of the breed tend to be the lowest shedding, so may be slightly better suited to those with allergies than the long- and short-haired varieties.
 It’s important to remember that no dog breed is 100% hypoallergenic.
-However, there are some breeds that are better suited to allergy sufferers than others.
+But some breeds are better suited to allergy sufferers than others.

-Whilst they are not aggressive by nature, Dachshunds’ feisty personalities can come across to some as unfriendly.
-However, whilst they can be a little vocal, Dachshunds are generally loyal and loving companions.
-Early and consistent socialisation can mitigate any unwanted barking or snappiness and help you to nurture a confident and sociable dog who will take meeting new dogs and people in their stride.
+Though they are not aggressive by nature, Dachshunds’ feisty personalities can sometimes come across as unfriendly.
+They can be a little vocal, but Dachshunds are generally loyal and loving companions.
+Early and consistent socialisation can reduce any unwanted barking or snappiness, and help you to nurture a confident and sociable dog who will take meeting other pets and people in their strid

-Dachshunds can be taught to swim, but due to their long bodies and short legs it’s not something they’re built for.
-If your dog does have a love for the water, it’s usually best to keep them confined to smaller pools or ponds to stop them from getting exhausted too quickly.
+Dachshunds can be taught to swim, but due to their long bodies and short legs, it’s not something they’re built for.
+If your dog loves water, it’s usually best to keep them confined to smaller pools or shallow ponds to stop them from getting exhausted too quickly.
 As Dachshunds often suffer from back and joint problems, swimming can be a helpful alternative form of exercise for older dogs or pets suffering from conditions such as arthritis.

-Dachshunds sometimes suffer with certain health conditions and may require treatment.
-Petplan dog insurance offers peace of mind that they will always be protected.
+Dachshunds sometimes suffer with certain health conditions and may require treatment, but Petplan dog insurance offers peace of mind that they’ll always be protected.

 Physiotherapy